 Typically we call it a decal if it’s going to be on walls, glass, floors, signs, sidewalks, etc.

 Ultimately it doesn’t really matter what you call them.
-The words are usually interchangeable depend on who you are asking.
-What is important is that you choose the right type of material, adhesive and printing process for the application.
+The words are usually interchangeable depending on who you are asking.
+What is important is that you choose the right type of material, adhesive, and printing process for the application.